andium/hueDino/README.md

 # hueDino

 An Arduino library for WiFi101 connected devices implementing the [Philips Hue API](https://developers.meethue.com/philips-hue-api)!
 This library handles API calls to the Philips Hue Bridge, which in turn allows you to control your lights from your WiFi enabled Arduino!
-Now you can control your lights using triggers created by your own sensors, homemade interfaces, switches, or even remotely!
+Now you can control your lights using triggers created by your own sensors, homemade interfaces, switches, even remotely!

 Your Arduino can send requests to turn all of your lights off with one command, or set individual light attributes one by one.
 Functions have been written to manipulate attributes for the [/lights](https://developers.meethue.com/documentation/lights-api) and [/groups](https://developers.meethue.com/documentation/groups-api) endpoints of the Hue API.
 To learn more about the Hue API check out the [Philips Hue API documentation](https://developers.meethue.com/philips-hue-api).
 To learn more about how Philips Hue works check out [How Hue Works](https://www.developers.meethue.com/documentation/how-hue-works).